vzelen/rviews/README.md

 Which is not achievable.

-Overall picture of available options:
+The overall picture of available options:

 |User code| Internal implementation| lvalueness| # of returned objects |
 |---------|------------------------|-----------|------|